What Are Green Factors and Why They Matter for Background Screening

 2. Developing a targeted screen that evaluates the Green Factors and includes an opportunity for an individualized assessment.
 Once this screen flags a candidate, the employer should offer an individualized assessment.
 This step allows the applicant to provide additional context, such as evidence of rehabilitation, post-conviction conduct, employment history, or circumstances surrounding the offense.
 The goal is to determine whether the exclusion is genuinely relevant to the job and necessary from a business standpoint.

+Although individualized assessments are not always legally required, omitting them increases the risk of violating Title VII.
+These assessments allow applicants to explain the circumstances of their conviction and demonstrate rehabilitation or fitness for the role.
 It’s also important to note that compliance with other federal or state laws, such as the Fair Credit Reporting Act (FCRA), can serve as a defense against Title VII claims.
 Still, conflicting regulations require careful coordination between HR and legal departments to ensure fair and compliant policies.

 How DISA Can Help